 ANZ Seeds of Renewal

-Through the Seeds of Renewal program, ANZ commits at least $250,000 which is distributed through grants of up to $15,000 to community organisations for projects focused on these areas.
+Through the Seeds of Renewal program, ANZ commits $250,000 which is distributed through grants of up to $15,000 to community organisations for projects that will help their community thrive.

 Examples of projects that could receive a grant include:

 - Providing training opportunities to enable community members to build skills, increasing their capacity for employment or creating business opportunities.